 Nothing special for Michael Cohen.

-It's a vitally important step so that a third party, a neutral third party from the outside, not the government team, not a taint team, not a privilege team from the government, reviews all of the records that were seized from Michael Cohen so that a neutral person can take input from the lawyer himself as to what would be privileged and what should be turned over, that sort of thing.
+It's a vitally important step so that a third party, a neutral third party from the outside, not the government team, not a tank team, not a privileged team from the government, reviews all of the records that were seized from Michael Cohen so that a neutral person can take input from the lawyer himself as to what would be privileged and what should be turned over, that sort of thing.

 It's vitally important.

-Um that that's the process that the judge first balked at.
+And that's the process that the judge first balked at.

-Uh it should have been in place from the start.
+It should have been in place from the start.

-And when for example, in another case in the Southern District, in the Lynn Stewart case, the judge prohibited any government lawyer from looking at any document that was seized.
+And for example, in another case in the Southern District, in the Lynn Stewart case, the judge prohibited any government lawyer from looking at any document that was seized.

 And by the way, the agents who go in can't be involved with the investigation.